History of Gryphon's Pub

 Remnants of the original inhabitants are still visible throughout the building.
 In the ballroom bar, for instance, our liquor bottles are housed on what were once bookshelves in the library.
 The wooden plaque that hangs over the fireplace in the lounge is dedicated to a member of the class of ’25.
 On Halloween, the public is also given a rare glimpse of the building’s third floor.
 Now the GPSS chambers, it was once a lodge room for the fraternity.

-Gryphon’s Pub still offers great drink specials and entertainment six nights a week, and is thriving as the center of graduate and professional student life at Yale.
+In 1972, the Pub opened at 4pm for happy hour with 25¢ drafts and even served food.
+(The kitchen was located where the women’s bathroom and coat closet now are.)
+Today, Gryphon’s Pub still offers great drink specials and entertainment six nights a week, and together with their attic neighbors the GPSS, is thriving as the center of graduate and professional student life at Yale.
 The ballroom and lounge regularly host amazing events and parties for the entire graduate and professional student community, and can also be rented out by individual students, student groups and organizations, and entire departments or schools for public and private events.